andreabellome/saturn_moon_tours/README.md

 <img src="outputParetoFront_noOpCon.png" alt="Description" width="500"/>

 Some notable solutions from the literature are presented.
+As it can be seen, dynamic programming application for Saturn moon tours preliminary design outperforms current available literature.

 ## References
 <a id="1">[1]</a>